joelverhagen/joelverhagen.com/_posts/2021-02-15-azure-function-disk-performance.md

 **Update 2021-04-26:** I ran a similar test on the App Service plan for Azure Functions and have the following findings:

-- `%HOME%` - 50 GiB capacity
+- `HOME` - 50 GiB capacity
-- `%TEMP%` - 11 GiB capacity
+- `TEMP` - 11 GiB capacity

 This is the write performance comparison between the two:

 <img class="center" src="{% attachment app-service-plan.png %}" width="700" height="517" />

-Give the capacity being many GiB in both cases and the performance being similar, I will probably use `%TEMP%` since it's more likely to be safe to clean up every so often.
+Give the capacity being many GiB in both cases and the performance being similar, I will probably use `TEMP` since it's more likely to be safe to clean up every so often.